kundajelab/chipseq_pipeline/README.md

-This pipeline has been deprecated
+This particular implementation of the pipeline has been deprecated (June 2018)
 ===================================================
-New WDL-based pipeline is [here](https://github.com/kundajelab/chip-seq-pipeline2).
+A new WDL-based pipeline is [here](https://github.com/kundajelab/chip-seq-pipeline2).
+Note that the updated WDL-based pipeline is an exact replica of the pipeline in this repository except that it uses WDL instead of BigDataScript for workflow management.
+We recommend using the WDL version since it easier to install.
+Also all future updates and bug fixes will be made to the WDL-based pipeline.

+If you have processed datasets using the pipeline in this repository, you do NOT need to rerun anything.
+For future runs, we recommend switching to the WDL-based pipeline.

 AQUAS Transcription Factor and Histone ChIP-Seq processing pipeline
 ==============